 Dangers of Xanax and Alcohol

 Xanax is a benzodiazepine drug that is a central nervous system depressant.
-Its most common uses are in the treatment of anxiety and panic disorders, but it is also sometimes prescribed to lessen alcohol withdrawal symptoms.
-It produces a calming effect by slowing the central nervous system.
-Xanax can be incredibly dangerous when not taken properly or when mixed with alcohol or other drugs.
+Its most common uses are in the treatment of anxiety and panic disorders.
+However, it is also sometimes prescribed to lessen alcohol withdrawal symptoms, which may include:

 Alcohol is also a depressant of the central nervous system.
 Xanax and alcohol both stimulate the neurotransmitter, GABA, in the brain.
 This neurotransmitter then produces a sedation effect on the user.
 Mixing the two causes over-sedation, which can be lethal.
 Taking these two substances together also intensifies their individual effects.